-Antique ceramics and fragments from the Deruta area dating from the 15th to 17th centuries.
+- Antique ceramics and fragments from Deruta dating from the 15th to 17th centuries.
 The pieces on display are rare and the fragments were discovered in old kiln dumps and are mounted on panels and displayed in the painting room and the museum.They are used for training purposes and as inspiration in the creation of new patterns.

-Grazia factory production from 1922-1990 displaying a range of popular forms and patterns by Grazia’s master painters.This section consists primarily of renaissance and 16th century reproductions of jars, pitchers, vases, jugs, goblets, table ware and pharmacy jars in traditional patterns of ricco Deruta, grotesque, arabesco, calligrafico and punto Assisi.
+- Grazia factory production from 1922-1990 displaying a range of popular forms and patterns by Grazia’s master painters.This section consists primarily of renaissance and 16th century reproductions of jars, pitchers, vases, jugs, goblets, table ware and pharmacy jars in traditional patterns of Ricco Deruta, Grotesque, Arabesco, Calligrafico and Punto Assisi.
 Grazia’s most significant master artists between 1922 and 1960 include: Ubaldo Grazia, Americo Lunghi (1884-1952), Feliciano Mariotti (1899-1981), Serafino Volpi (1897-1963), Francesco Mari (1906-1967), Antonio Barbetti (1908-1982), Luigi Vincioli (1909-1997) and Virgilio Spaccini (1916-1996).

 UBALDO GRAZIA AT BRITISH MUSEUM

-Upon kind request by Timothy Wilson, one of the most famous researchers of Italian Renaissance ceramics and long term collaborator of the British museum of London and the Ashmolean Museum of Oxford, asked the current owner to donate a piece of Ubaldo Grazia's decorative lusterware.
-The plate, a reproduction of a renaissance work of art, is now on exhibition at the London museum next to an original from 1500 and has been inserted in the catalogue “Italian Renaissance ceramics” published recently by the British Museum.
+Timothy Wilson, a well known researcher of Italian Renaissance ceramics and long term collaborator with the British Museum of London and the Ashmolean Museum of Oxford, asked the current owner to donate a piece of Ubaldo Grazia's decorative lusterware.
+The plate, a reproduction of a renaissance work of art, is now on exhibit at the London Museum next to an original from 1500 and has been included in the catalogue “Italian Renaissance Ceramics” published recently by the British Museum.

-THE CATOLOGUE of '20
+THE CATALOGUE of '29

-The book catalogs 427 ceramics found in the Grazia Factory Museum that were produced by the Grazia factory between 1880 and 1960 and ceramic fragments found in kiln dumping grounds from 1500-1800.
+The book catalogs 427 ceramics found in the Grazia Museum that were produced by the Grazia factory between 1880 and 1960 and ceramic fragments found in kiln dumping grounds from 1500-1800.
 It focuses on specific master painters’ work, design production, glazing techniques, forms and shapes.
-Also studied was the companys early entry to international markets and the industrialization of in 1900.
+Also studied was the company's early entry to international markets and the industrialization of production in 1900.
 Published in 2009, it was a collaboration of the Umbrian regional government and the Milanese publishing firm, Electa.
-The catalog was edited by the renowned ceramic historians Giulio Busti and Franco Cocchi and the introduction is by Vittorio Fagone a leading contemporary art critic and historian.
+The catalogue was edited by the renowned ceramic historians Giulio Busti and Franco Cocchi and the introduction is by Vittorio Fagone, a leading contemporary art critic and historian.
 Rosaria Catana wrote about Grazia’s production methods and compares them to other factories and Clarissa Sirci explains how popular culture altered traditional shapes over the years.
 Clara Menganna is credited with reviewing factory archives to document Grazia’s growth and production levels.